agshumate/LiftoffTools/README.md

 synteny arguments:
   -edit-distance        calculate edit distance between reference gene order
                         and target gene order
+   -r-sort R_SORT        txt file with the order of the reference chromosomes
+                        to be plotted on the x-axis -t-sort T_SORT        txt file with the order of the target chromosomes to be plotted on the y-axis
 ```
 ### Output Directory
 By default, all output files will be written to a directory within the current working directory called liftofftools_output.
 This can be changed with the -dir parameter.
 By default LiftoffTools will not overwrite files in the output directory.
 To enable overwrite, use the -force option.